codeforthailand/datasource-air4thai/README.md

 Please visit `DATA-DICTIONARY.md` for available values of stations and measurements

 ## Analysis Examples
-Currently, there is a tutorial on how to use the package to retrive Air4Thai's historical data and build a forecasting model for PM2.5.
+Currently, there is a tutorial on how to use the package to retrieve Air4Thai's historical data.
+The tutorial also includes simple time series analysis that one can do with the data, such as seasonal decomposing or forecasting models.
-Please visit `./examples/tutorial.ipynb`.
+Feel free to check it out at `./examples/tutorial.ipynb`.

 ## Contributions